zhanghe9704/tpsa/readme.md

   Both the static lib and the shared lib of tpsa will be generated.
 You can find the following two files:

-  libtpsa.a and libtpsaso.so
+  libtpsa.a and libtpsa.so

   Now you can use any of them to compile your file.
 Here let us compile the examples/examples.cc using libtpsa.a.

   `gcc examples/examples.cc -o tpsa_exp -I ./include/ -L. -ltpsa -lstdc++ -lm -std=c++14`

-  You can also use libtpsaso.so.
+  You can also use libtpsa.so.

-  `gcc examples/examples.cc -o tpsa_exp -std=c++14 -Iinclude -L. -ltpsaso -lstdc++ -lm`
+  `gcc examples/examples.cc -o tpsa_exp -std=c++14 -Iinclude -L. -ltpsa -lstdc++ -lm`

   The executable file tpsa_exp will be generated.